YanzhaoWu/YanzhaoWu.github.io/_pages/about.md

 Non-academic
 ======
 * Sports: When I'm not working in the lab, you may find me running on the court or playing table tennis.
+My PB for the half marathon is [1:44:36](https://www.athlinks.com/event/365737/results/Event/1074225/Course/2446907/Bib/322).
 * Literature & music: I love reading novels and listening to music.